 - NW 27 Avenue, NW 79 Street

 - NW 67 Avenue, NW 169 Street

 Some of the more deadly areas in Miami are actually on the interstate and expressways, where dozens of fatal and non-fatal accidents occur each year.

 In 2016, Miami-Dade County joined the United States Department of Transportation’s challenge for creating safer streets.
 The goal of the challenge was to encourage safer streets that accommodate all modes of transportation.

 One actionable item is to educate drivers to consider all users of the road and recognize the dangerous areas.
 By knowing which areas are more dangerous, you can be prepared while driving around these high-risk areas or develop a route to avoid them.

-If you have been hurt in an accident in Miami-Dade County, contact ChiroCare.
-Florida law only gives you 14 days to document your injuries – otherwise, you may miss out on up to $10,000 in insurance benefits.
+If you have been hurt in an accident in Miami-Dade County, contact ChiroCare of Florida.
+State law only gives you 14 days to document your injuries – otherwise, you may miss out on up to $10,000 in insurance benefits.